 Source: FIIG Securities

-If you invest direct, you can build a portfolio that suits your investment goals whether these are based around; low risk, high return or the delivery of a monthly cashflow.
+If you invest direct, you can build a portfolio that suits your investment goals, whether these are based around low risk, high return or the delivery of a monthly cashflow.
 You also then make the decisions on when to buy, sell or hold, depending on your needs.
-Bonds, like managed funds can be sold down in small parcels providing liquidity if needed.
+Bonds, like managed funds, can be sold down in small parcels providing liquidity if needed.

 On the other hand, if you invest in a managed fund then someone else makes the decisions about what to invest in, when to buy and sell and when to make distributions to investors.
-They don’t know what you already have in your portfolio, so if you have significant allocations to some sectors, these may be increased through managed fund investments.

-You’ll need to decide if you want a passive fund (where there is no or little oversight) and the fund aims to beat a benchmark or an active manager that oversees the portfolio.
+You’ll need to decide if you want a passive fund (where there is no or little oversight) and the fund aims to replicate a benchmark or an active manager that oversees the portfolio.
 The distinction is often reflected in the fees, where higher fees are charged for active management.
 Returns for active funds can significantly outperform passive funds, but this is not always the case.